CAREM: History

 In 1984 it was presented publicly for the first time during an IAEA conference in Peru.
 For political reasons the project was halted but was relaunched by the 2006 Argentine nuclear reactivation plan.

 The 25 MWe prototype version of CAREM currently being built will be followed by a second one of 100–200 MWe to be installed in Formosa Province.

 As of 2013, the first prototype was planned to receive its first fuel load in 2017.
 First concrete was poured in February 2014.

 As of 2016, the completion of the project was scheduled for the end of 2018.
 Cost has been estimated to US$446-700 million.
 As of 2018, the start date was deferred to 2020.

 In November 2019, construction was halted due to late payments to the contractor, design changes and late delivery of technical documentation.
 A new contract for finishing the concrete structures of the reactor was awarded in November 2021.

+In September 2024, construction had once again halted due to the mass layoff of 153 construction workers.
+This is projected to be due to lack of sufficient funding, despite union representatives claiming that construction is 85% complete.